 7 ways to beat the boredom blues

-Still, they do help, so let’s categorize vacations a partial solution.
+Still, they do help break up the monotony, so let’s categorize vacations a partial solution.
 What else can we do to breathe some pleasurable balance into our routine?

 2) Complimentary activities.
 Here’s what I mean by that.
 If your work is mostly sedentary, then a you need to compliment it with some physical activities to balance things out.
 Take a walk during your lunch break.
 This will give you a change of scenery in addition to some increased circulation.
 Join a gym and stop there on your way to or from work for an hour or so.
 Go walking with your favorite person after work to unwind and communicate.
-It doesn’t really matter how you do it, just find a way to move your body will help counter act the boredom.
+It doesn’t really matter how you do it, just making time to move your body will help counter act the boredom.

 What if your job is physically demanding?
 Then balance dictates some kind of restorative activity.
 This doesn’t mean you should exclude anything physical, but try to avoid activities that are too demanding.
-There are plenty of passive pass times that will leave you feeling refreshed.
+There are plenty of passive activities that will leave you feeling refreshed.

 3) Quiet reflection.
 Everyone, regardless of their lifestyle, should spend some amount of time each day in quiet reflection.
 I like the early mornings before things really get rolling.
 This is not a time for high powered thinking.
 It is a time for feeling peacefully aware.
 I purposely keep my mind quite and allow thoughts to drift in and out without getting overly engaged.

 Learning to quiet our mind while still being alert is extremely restful.
 The mind will be running at full speed soon enough.
 I try for a state in which the mind and body are fully integrated and peacefully in sync.
 Making it a habit to do this for 10-15 minutes a day can have a profound effect on the way you perceive your life and the degree of boredom you experience.

 My hobby is Japanese Bonsai trees.
 The first time I was exposed to the art of Bonsai, I was instantly, and passionately hooked.
 I have enjoyed potting, pruning, shaping and caring for them ever since.
 Why?
 No logical reason, I don’t analyze it, I just enjoy it.
 Find something that works for you, and set aside some time to indulge yourself.